mascencerro/mascencerro.github.io/content/posts/miner_delivery.md

 The 'unprivileged' branch of the script downloads the plant as a compressed TAR archive masking itself as a JPEG image, then unpacks the archive and makes the `start` binary found in the archive executable to continue by running `./start`.

-There are interesting files in the archive to examine, of course, but that will be discussed later after we examine the 'privileged' branch of the stager script.
+The remaining files in the archive are for setting up the miner, the xmrig miner binaries, and the [`hide`](https://github.com/chenkaie/junkcode/blob/master/xhide.c) for [hiding the processes](https://flaviu.io/linux-how-to-a-hide-processes/).

 - #### Privileged System Access